 I’ve blogged, tweeted and chatted on about the under- representation of women in politics for a number of years.
 I decided to ramp it up a notch in 2014 and was elected May 2015 for a four year term to St Albans City & District Council.
 I actively encourage women whatever their political views to come and talk to me about local issues and what life is like as a local councillor.
 I decided not to re-stand for election in 2019 and ruled out becoming an MP.
 My focus is firmly on The Talent Keeper Specialists and in autumn 2021 I become a parent mentor volunteer for Home-Start.

 Aged about nine I asked my mum whether “woman” was a contraction of “womb” and “man” and why we couldn’t have a name of our own.
 I remember her delighting in my thinking but not having an answer.
 She was a liberal, single-parent teacher and used to let me watch TV other parents maybe wouldn’t (LA Law, Dynasty, hard-hitting documentaries).
 The programme about women on death row for killing abusive partners set me on course to become a lawyer age 11.
 I went on to study psychology instead and I became a feminist without knowing there was a name for it.
 I had the Fawcett Society’s This is What a Feminist Looks Like T-Shirt long before it got caught in the media storm.

 I have two children who are at their best when they are behaving like me and who are at their worst when they are behaving like me.

-Then there’s Rocky, our handsome whippet who loves both running and being reside.
+Then there’s Rocky, our handsome whippet who loves both running and being fireside.
 He’s a bit needy and whines at the kitchen door when he can hear us elsewhere in the house.
 Answers on a postcard….